JCSS-PMC/PMC/part-01/principles-of-limit-state-design.md

  adverse state back to the desired state occurs.

- It is further noted here that in some cases a limit between the aforementioned limit state types may be defined This can be done by an artificial discretization of a the continuous situation between the serviceability and the ultimate limit state.
-By applying such a procedure a so- called *partial damage limit state*" can be defined.
+ It is further noted here that in some cases a limit between the aforementioned limit state types may be defined.
+This can be done by an artificial discretization of a the continuous situation between the serviceability and the ultimate limit state.
+By applying such a procedure a so- called "*partial damage limit state*" can be defined.
  For example in case of earthquake damage of plant structures such limit state is associated to the safe shut down of the plant.